ibilbobaggins/docs-solidly/a-new-kind-of-dex/the-dex-dilemma.md

 ---
+layout: default
+title: ⁉️ The DEX Dilemma
-description: Problem Statement of a DEX
+parent: A New Kind of DEX
+nav_order: 1
 ---
 # ⁉️ The DEX Dilemma

 When considering decentralized exchanges and evaluating their performance indicators, people almost universally think of: